 – B2B (Business to Business) In this model, a business sells its product or service to another business.
 The buyer is occasionally the end-user, although most of the time the buyer resells to the consumer.

-– C2B (Consumer to Business) this business model allows consumers to sell goods and services to the companies.
+– C2B (Consumer to Business) This business model allows consumers to sell goods and services to companies.

 3) A unique business name